About the Program

 The success of our efforts in these towns will guide the implementation of the program into other communities over the next several years and the development of solutions to improve the quality and safety of private well water.

 Please note: This program is only open to wells used for drinking water purposes.
 Requests are handled on a first-come, first-served basis.
-When registering to receive the grant-funded services, residents will be asked for their permission to complete short questionnaires – one prior to and two others following the well assessment.
-Information from these questionnaires helps us improve our understanding of resident priorities and informs improvements to our programming.
+When registering to receive the grant-funded services, residents will be asked for their permission to complete short surveys – one prior to and two others following the well assessment.
+Information from these surveys helps us improve our understanding of resident priorities and informs improvements to our programming.
 Aggregate, de-identified results will be shared with local boards of health and our partners to inform development of this program.

 Not in this region?
 Check out our EPA Private Well Program.